trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 [^1]:
 The LSAT (Law School Admission Test) is a standardized test used by law schools in the United States to assess the critical thinking and analytical reasoning skills of prospective students.

 Below is an example LSAT question.
-Give it a shot, and explain your reasoning.
+Consider how you would answer it, as well as your reasoning.

 ```md
 <!-- highlight-start -->